Picture of Alex Cordova

 There are a lot of options for finding a site’s RSS feeds.
 These four methods are the most straightforward:

-The easiest approach out of all of the above is to use an RSS finder tool and one example is RSS Finder.
-Simply enter the URL for the website whose feed you want to find and click on search:
+The easiest approach out of all of the above is to use an RSS finder tool.
+With RSS Finder, you can simply enter the URL for the website whose feed you want to find and click on search:

 Once the tool identifies the RSS feed’s URL, click on Copy URL.
 Now let’s use WP RSS Aggregator to import that feed’s content into your website.